A festival which celebrates the unique heritage, wildlife and culture of the Nene Valley is back for its third year this autumn.

 It all kicks off at Chester Farm, a rich historical monument in Irchester, where the whole family can enjoy crafts and guided walks from 11am to 3pm.

-Featuring over 85 events at key locations along the Nene Valley, from Northampton to Peterborough, the festival is a must for wildlife and culture lovers of all ages looking for inspiration, tranquility and new experiences.
+Featuring over 85 events at key locations along the Nene Valley, from Northampton to Peterborough, the festival is a must for wildlife and culture lovers of all ages looking for inspiration, tranquillity and new experiences.

 The Nene Valley Festival is being organised through the Destination Nene Valley project, which aims to promote the Nene Valley as a competitive, sustainable destination offering wildlife and heritage to a mixture of local, national and international audiences.